 Past Lead and Account Activity has to do with your LinkedIn and Sales Navigator settings, searches, and saved lists.

 “Remove Saved Leads from Search” will not show leads that are in your Saved Leads List.

 “Removed Viewed Leads from Search” will not show leads whose profiles have been viewed by your profile.

 “Remove Contacted Leads from Search” will exclude all the leads that you had a conversation with through LinkedIn Messages or InMails.

 “Search within Saved Accounts” will search the leads only within the accounts you have previously saved on Sales Navigator.

 This filter is pretty self-explanatory.
-Have in mind that you can search by the continent, geographical divisions (EMEA), country, region, and city.
+Keep in mind that you can search by continent, geographical divisions (EMEA), country, region, and city.